osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/content/installation-prerequisites/installation-prerequisites/security-overview.md

 If you are running PI Data Archive 3.4.380.36 or later, you can take advantage of its support for Windows Integrated Security by running the interface service using a Windows account that has the required permissions on the PI Data server.
 To configure Windows Integrated Security, use PI SMT to define a mapping that assigns a PI identity that has the required permissions to the user or user\'s group.

 **Caution:** To avoid issues with the encryption of credentials be sure to use the same account for the interface service as you use in the PI Event Frames Interface Manager utility.
 If the interface service logon is not the same as the account that was used to save the credentials in the PI Event Frames Interface Manager utility, decryption of the credentials will fail and the service will exit.
-This affects credentials stored for login to the data source (e.g. SQL Login) and/or explicit login to AF.
+This affects credentials stored for explicit login to AF.

 For pre-3.4.380.36 versions of the PI Data Archive, you must create a PI trust for the user that runs the interface and configuration tool.
 Limit the trust to the hostname or IP address of the interface node and the application name (BIFConfig.exe for the PI Event Frames Interface Manager).
 Set the following permissions for the user that runs the interface: